-- F. Separate License.
-An individual license shall be required for an institution maintained on separate premises even though it is operated under the same management, except in cases where the hospital management of a general hospital operates a detached building which can be utilized in a limited way for general medical care.
-Separate licenses are not required for separate buildings on the same grounds. - G. Temporary Licenses.
-This license shall be for less than one (1) year and for a time specified on the temporary license by the Department. - H. Revocation of License.
+- H. Revocation of License.
 The Department is empowered to deny, suspend, or revoke a license on any of the following grounds: - 1.
 Violation of any of the provisions of Act 414 of 1961, as amended by Act 258 of 1971, or Act 190 of 1975, Act 536 of 1977, or Act 273 of 1983, Act 980 of 1985, or Act 516 of 1987; Act 143 of 1987, Act 399 of 1987, or Act 348 of 1987, or the Rules and Regulations lawfully promulgated hereunder; or - 2.
 Permitting, aiding, or abetting the commission of any unlawful act in connection with the operation of the institution.
 (Section 22, Act 414 of 1961, as amended). - 3.
-The right of appeal of any revocation shall be as specified in the appeal procedure of the Arkansas Department of Health.

-NOTE: If services are to be temporarily suspended, a narrative, with plans and specifications as applicable, shall be submitted to the Division of Health Facility Services for approval prior to such suspension.

-- I. Inspection.
+The right of appeal of any revocation shall be as specified in the appeal procedure of the Arkansas Department of Health. - NOTE: If services are to be temporarily suspended, a narrative, witH plans and specifications as applicable, shall be submitted to the Division of Health Facility Services for approval prior to such suspension. - I. Inspection.
 Any authorized representative of the Department shall have the right to enter the premises of any institution at any time in order to make whatever inspection necessary in accordance with the minimum standards and regulations prescribed herein. - J. Penalties. - 1.
-Any person, partnership, association, or corporation which establishes, conducts, manages, or operates any institution within the meaning of Act 414 of 1961, as amended by Act 258 of 1971, Act 190 of 1975, Act 536 of 1977, Act 273 of 1983, Act 980 of 1985, And Act 516 of 1987; and Act 143 of 1987, Act 348 of 1987, and Act 399 of 1987, without first obtaining a license therefore as herein provided, or who violates any portion of this act or regulations lawfully promulgated hereunder, shall be guilty of a misdemeanor, and upon conviction thereof shall be liable to a fine of not less than Twenty-five Dollars (\$25.00) nor more than One Hundred Dollars (\$100.00) for the first offense and not less than One Hundred Dollars

-- 100.00), nor more than Five Hundred Dollars (\$500.00) for each subsequent offense, and each daysuch institution operates after a first conviction shall be considered a subsequent offense.
+Any person, partnership, association, or corporation which establishes, conducts, manages, or operates any institution within the meaning of Act 414 of 1961, as amended by Act 258 of 1971, Act 190 of 1975, Act 536 of 1977, Act 273 of 1983, Act 980 of 1985, And Act 516 of 1987; and Act 143 of 1987, Act 348 of 1987, and Act 399 of 1987, without first obtaining a license therefore as herein provided, or who violates any portion of this act or regulations lawfully promulgated hereunder, shall be guilty of a misdemeanor, and upon conviction thereof shall be liable to a fine of not less than \$25.00 nor more than \$100.00 for the first offense and not less than One Hundred Dollars 100.00), nor more than \$500.00 for each subsequent offense, and each day such institution operates after a first conviction shall be considered a subsequent offense.
 (Section 27, Act 414 of 1961, as amended.) - 2.
-Any institution licensed by the authority of these regulations that has received damage due to fire, tornado, earthquake, man-made or natural disaster shall notify the Department by telephone immediately and follow with a written report within forty-eight (48) hours.
-The submitted report shall include, but not be limited to, damage to the building, damage estimates, injuries to patients, staff and the public, etc. If the Department is not notified, the institution shall be assessed a fine in the amount of Fifty Dollars (\$50.00) for each day, or portion thereof, the incident is not reported or Five Hundred Dollars (\$500.00) maximum. - K. Codes.
-See Section 47, Physical Facilities, K. List of Referenced Publications.
+Any institution licensed by the authority of these regulations that has received damage due to fire, tornado, earthquake, man-made or natural disaster shall notify the Department by telephone immediately and follow with a preliminary report within 48 hours, and a complete report when the incident has been thoroughly investigated.
+The submitted report shall include, but not be limited to, damage to the building, damage estimates, injuries to patients, staff and the public, etc. If the Department is not notified, the institution shall be assessed a fine in the amount of \$50.00 for each day, or portion thereof, the incident is not reported or \$500.00 maximum. - K. Codes.
+See Section 40, Physical Facilities, K. List of Referenced Publications.